In order to be paid, you must turn in a properly completed timesheet. Paychecks are issued on Friday for the previous week’s work.

 All overtime work must receive your immediate supervisor’s prior authorization.

 Paychecks are issued each Friday for the previous weeks’ work.
-Paychecks are normally direct deposited to your bank account and the paycheck stub is mailed to your home address.
+Paychecks are normally direct deposited to your bank account and you will be given directions on how to set up an account on the payroll portal to view your stub.

 Rates of Pay